nfeuer/duck/Setup Guide/README.md

 * In Arduino, go to Tools → Port → (Select from Dropdown Menu) USB UART Port
 * The DuckLink, Mama, and Papa, can be individually flashed by toggling just few lines of code in the main Duck.ino file
 * Go to the Duck.ino file in Arduino IDE and click on Verify
-* If no errors, then click on Upload, to download the firmware to the board.
+* If no errors, then click on Upload, to flash the firmware to the board